Visual analytics for networked-guarantee loans risk management: Related Work

 \section{Related Work}

-To our best knowledge, this is the first work of visual analysis for the loan guarantee network risk management.
-We thus introduce several relevant work on network analytics in the financial domain; anomalous and significant subgraph detection in attributed networks; and works on financial security visualization.
+We introduce several relevant works on network analytics in the financial domain and works on financial security visualization.

-\textbf{Credit risk evaluation} Consumer credit risk evaluation is often technically addressed in a data-driven fashion and has been extensively investigated~\cite{hand1997statistical, baesens2003benchmarking}.
-Since the seminal ``Partial Credit'' model~\cite{masters1982rasch}, numerous statistical approaches are introduced for credit scoring, including logistic regression~\cite{steenackers1989credit}, k-NN~\cite{henley1996k}, neural network~\cite{desai1996comparison}, support vector machine~\cite{huang2007credit}.
-More recently, \cite{baesens2003using} presents an in-depth analysis on how to interpret and visualize the learned knowledge embedded in the neural networks using explanatory rules.
-The authors in~\cite{khandani2010consumer} combine debt-to-income ratio with consumer banking transactions, and use a linear regression model with time-windowed data set to predict the default rates in a short future.
-They claim a 85\% default prediction accuracy and can save cost between 6\% and 25\%.
+\textbf{Credit risk evaluation} Since the seminal ``Partial Credit'' model~\cite{masters1982rasch}, numerous data-driven approaches have been introduced for credit scoring~\cite{baesens2003benchmarking}.
+Jan Vanthienen and others interpreted and visualized the learned knowledge embedded in neural networks based credit scoring approach~\cite{baesens2003using}.
+Andrew W. Lo and others propose consumer credit risk prediction models based on consumer behavior (debt-to-income ratio and consumer banking transactions), linear regression model, and time-windowed data set.
+They claim a 85\% default prediction accuracy and can save cost between 6\% and 25\%~\cite{khandani2010consumer}.
+In this paper, we adopt a similar idea and propose a hybrid representation to predict the enterprise default rate.